 Furthermore, ERP systems give a 360-degree view of all the data generated by the organization.
 All the records, no matter who created them, can be viewed in a clean format.
 Access to up-to-data hastens the decision-making process, and that is how you leverage your ERP software to increase efficiency and profits.

 With time, we are getting more and more mobile.
-However, there are still many limitations which restrict us from doing our job on the go.
+However, there are still many limitations that restrict us from doing our job on the go.

 For instance, the data generated by the organization is usually hard to be processed and accesses on mobile devices.
 Often, this data is required for making critical decisions, thus stopping us from going truly mobile.